 ● Magic Keyboard

 The MacBook Air is Apple's most popular laptop with its decent specs and low entry price.
 The latest update in 2020 gave it double the processing power with the same long-lasting battery life.

 MacBook Air Features

-The latest model has a 13.3-inch Retina Display with True Tone and P3 color gamut.
+The 2020 model has a 13.3-inch Retina Display with True Tone and P3 color gamut.
 It has 500 nits of brightness and wide viewing angles.

 External displays and other peripherals are connected with two 40 gigabits per second Thunderbolt 3 ports instead of the slower USB 3.2 type C found on Windows laptops.
 This allows users to connect any USB peripheral, and also has sufficient bandwidth to connect an external GPU or a 5K external display to the laptop, the same way that you can to a MacBook Pro.

 The latest MacBook can even connect to 6K displays, including the Pro Display XDR.
 External display support is limited to one monitor regardless of resolution, however.

 The latest MacBook Air now features the new Magic Keyboard first introduced in the 16-inch MacBook Pro.
 A redesigned scissor mechanism with 1mm of travel means no more sticky keys from previous generations.
-Can't forget the inverted-T arrow keys have also returned.
+The new keyboard also included the inverted-T arrow keys.

 The previous generation housed a butterfly keyboard, which had multiple updates and changes to attempt to address reliability issues.
 The butterfly switch was prone to stuck keys or broken mechanisms, which had a higher failure rate than previous scissor-switch designs.

 Apple had implemented keyboard repair programs for the butterfly keyboard, but the introduction of the new keyboard seems to be a final admission that there was some issue at hand.
-Even the latest iPad Pro keyboard will use the new Magic Keyboard design.
+Even the latest iPad Pro keyboard uses the new Magic Keyboard design.